herrwalter/bower-bundler/README.md

 bower-bundler
 =========================================================
 This plugin will help you bundle your bower libraries to a giving path with the knowledge of the dependecy priorities.
+After a bower install, all you need is a bower-bundler.
+All the dependecies are concatted to one file.
+No more defining your libraries in a task-runner.

 **Installation**